-In part 1 of this series I discussed the differences between hip and knee dominant back leg approaches and how the athletes who use each differ.
+In part 1 of this series I discussed the differences between type 1 and type 2 back leg approaches and how the athletes who use each differ.
 In part 2 we’ll discuss how these differences influence the training for each athlete type.

 While no coach should try to fit all of their athletes into a box, there are key performance indicators (KPIs), which can be used to drive training and determine necessary movement changes.
 When evaluating an athlete, their movement, performance (throwing velocity in this case), and range of motion (ROM) should be considered.
 ROM should be assessed passively (how much can someone else move your joint) and actively (how much can you move your joint).